FemboyKZ/gokz-missedby/README.md

-# GOKZ Jump miss helper
+# FKZ Jump miss helper

 SM Plugin for displaying how many units a player missed a jump by.

+Default zones can be found in [missedby.cfg](/configs/missedby.cfg).

 ## Depencies